 About the author:

 Eimear McBride specialises in the design and delivery of world class, professionally relevant, career defining digital, data and sustainable education and training programmes.
-She is the Director of Digital and Innovation in the Institute of Banking, working with industry to understand current and future skills needs and developing exciting education propositions that enable individuals and organisations to truly achieve their ambitions.
+She is the Director of Digital and Innovation in IOB, working with industry to understand current and future skills needs and developing exciting education propositions that enable individuals and organisations to truly achieve their ambitions.
 She holds a BBS and an MSc in Education from DCU, and is currently working towards a Doctorate in Education in Queen’s University.